gauravsethia08/Restaurant-Assistant/README.md

 Firebird V kit is used to make this robot.

 # Environment
-The code is written in Arduino IDE. <br>
+The code is written in Arduino IDE and Embedded C. <br>
+For Embedded C code, the C source file <br>
 Pin number of Arduino Mega is matched with pins on firebird V using the datasheet.<br>
 <br><br>
 For more information visit